-- Definition of AI: The AI Act applies a broad definition of an AI system derived from the recently updated Organization for Economic Co-operation and Development definition (see relevant section below). - Risk-based approach focuses on use cases: Obligations are primarily based on the level of risk posed by how an AI system is used (or could be used), not the technology on which it is based. - GPAI models are treated separately due to the breadth of their potential use cases. - Risk classification system: The AI Act establishes a tiered compliance framework consisting of different categories of risk and different requirements for each such category.
-All AI systems will need to be inventoried and assessed to determine their risk category and the ensuing responsibilities. - Prohibited systems: Systems posing what legislators consider an unacceptable risk to people's safety, security and fundamental rights will be banned from use in the EU. - High-risk AI systems: These systems will carry the majority of compliance obligations (alongside GPAI systems see below), including the establishment of risk and quality management systems, data governance, human oversight, cybersecurity measures, post-market monitoring, and maintenance of the required technical documentation.
-(Further obligations may be specified in subsequent AI regulations for healthcare, financial services, automotive, aviation, and other sectors.) - Minimal-risk Al systems: Beyond the initial risk assessment and some transparency requirements for certain Al systems, the Al Act imposes no additional obligations on these systems but invites companies to commit to codes of conduct on a voluntary basis. - Pre-market conformity assessments for high-risk AI systems: High-risk systems will require a conformity assessment to evidence their compliance before being placed on the market: - The application of harmonized standards (currently under development, see below) will allow Al system providers to demonstrate compliance by self-assessment. - In limited cases, a third-party conformity assessment performed by an accredited independent assessor ("notified body") will be required. - General purpose AI systems (GPAI), including foundation models and generative AI: These advanced models and systems will be regulated through a separate tiered approach, with additional obligations for models posing a "systemic risk". - Measures to support innovation: Regulatory "sandboxes" will be made available across the EU for operators (especially small and medium enterprises) to access voluntarily.
-Here they can innovate, experiment, test, and validate the compliance of their AI systems with the AI Act in a safe environment. - Interaction with other EU laws: Obligations under the AI Act will need to be integrated into the compliance processes already established to implement existing EU laws, e.g., laws regarding product safety, privacy, and financial services. - Enforcement and penalties: National competent authorities will have enforcement powers with the capacity to impose significant fines depending on the level of noncompliance. - For use of prohibited AI systems, fines may be up to 7% of worldwide annual turnover (revenue), while noncompliance with requirements for high-risk AI systems will be subject to fines of up to 3% of the same.
+- ▶ Definition of AI: The AI Act applies a broad definition of an AI system derived from the Organisation for Economic Co-operation and Development definition (see relevant section below). - Risk-based approach focusing on use cases: Obligations are primarily based on the level of risk posed by how an AI system is used (or could be used), not the technology on which it is based. - GPAI models and systems are treated separately due to the breadth of their potential use cases. - Risk classification system: The AI Act establishes a tiered compliance framework consisting of different categories of risk, with different requirements for each category.
+All AI systems will need to be inventoried and assessed to determine their risk category and the ensuing responsibilities. - Prohibited systems: All systems posing what legislators consider an unacceptable risk to people's safety, security and fundamental rights will be banned from use in the EU. - High-risk AI systems: These systems will carry the majority of compliance obligations (alongside GPAI systems see below), including the establishment of risk and quality management systems, data governance, human oversight, cybersecurity measures, post-market monitoring, and maintenance of the required technical documentation.
+(Further obligations may be specified in subsequent AI regulations for healthcare, financial services, automotive, aviation, and other sectors.) - Minimal-risk Al systems: Beyond the initial risk assessment and some transparency requirements for certain Al systems, the Al Act imposes no additional obligations on these systems, but invites companies to commit to codes of conduct on a voluntary basis. - Pre-market conformity assessments for high-risk AI systems: High-risk systems will require a conformity assessment to evidence their compliance before being placed on the market: - The application of EU harmonized standards (currently under development, see below) will allow AI system providers to demonstrate compliance by self-assessment. - In limited cases, a third-party conformity assessment performed by an accredited independent assessor ("notified body") will be required. - General purpose AI models (GPAI), including foundation models and generative AI: These advanced models, and the systems built on these models, will be regulated through a separate tiered approach, with additional obligations for models deemed to pose a "systemic risk". - Measures to support innovation: Regulatory "sandboxes" will be put in place across the EU for operators (especially small and medium enterprises) to access voluntarily.
+Here they can innovate, experiment, test, and validate the compliance of their AI systems with the AI Act in a safe environment. - Interaction with other EU laws: Obligations under the AI Act will need to be integrated into the compliance processes already established to implement existing EU laws, including, GDPR and data laws, product safety laws, copyright, cybersecurity, and sectorial regulations (e.g. financial services, energy, automotive, health). - Enforcement and penalties: National competent authorities will have enforcement powers with the capacity to impose significant fines depending on the level of noncompliance. - For use of prohibited AI systems, fines may be up to 7% of worldwide annual turnover (revenue), while noncompliance with requirements for high-risk AI systems will be subject to fines of up to 3% of the same.